jfktrey 10 months ago

 If you are asking such questions you aren't who I'm talking to and you need to leave the room immediately.

-• FooBarBizBazz an hour ago
+• FooBarBizBazz 10 months ago

 It's kind of a joke / riffing.
 Collaboration/elaboration, not attack.
 The "like" wasn't sarcasm; it was observing additional possibilities for meaning -- meanings that actually worked kind of amusingly to me.

-• jmspring a day ago
+• jmspring 10 months ago

 Funny thing about Rust.
 I use it for a few small projects.
 I have advocated for it on a current work project in part because it makes sense for a few reasons.
 I had planned on it, an advisor (small startup) recommended it, so myself as a mid experience and two people more junior in their career, are writing Rust.